 Welcome to the A C_B__ open archive.

 This website is a place to present A Certain Brazilianness: the process and the production.
 Between the (moving) images, sound, and texts, relations and resonances are found and explored.
 Some of the material presented here was used to generate the process, the rest produced by it.
-Since the process will enable more material to be created, it was an open archive, which allowed for a continuation of adding and adjusting.
-The project was concluded in 2008.
+Since the process will enable more material to be created, it is an open archive, which allows for a continuation of adding and adjusting.

 As a central aim, the site gives the opportunity to view the moving image material in a self-generated "string", an automatized edit.
 A choice from a set of quotes, which were taken from the script and from related texts, activates the generation of this "string", thereby leading you through the scenes via a route, which was initiated by your specific choice of interest.
 Each scene follows on the next according to a logical system, based on the recognition of similarities.
 With every new viewing an alternative narrative is initiated.
 Connected to this, but in another window, the site offers a reading and browsing through text and background information: the basis for the script.

 The main part has three "spaces", three pages.
 The 'letreiro', the signage, where you are introduced to what is coming.
 The foyer, where a choice can be made from a cloud of quotations.
 And the screening room, where the 'film' can be viewed.
 The text part always opens in a separate window, creating a space for reading.
 This room can be paralleled to a bookshop or library, connected to and accessible from all the other spaces.